Gerard Goalen: Church of Good Shepherd, Nottingham

 The Church of the Good Shepherd, Nottingham is a Roman Catholic church located on Thackerays Lane in Woodthorpe, a suburban area of Arnold, Nottingham.
 It is a Grade II* listed building.
 The church was opened on 23 July 1964 and celebrated its Golden Jubilee in 2014.
 Goalen designed it in a modern style and won an award from the Royal Institute of British Architects in 1966.
 The dalle de verre stained glass is by Patrick Reyntiens, who Goalen had previously worked with at Our Lady of Fatima, Harlow.

 In 2012, the church was awarded £119,000 by English Heritage to resolve issues with concrete fatigue and reinforcement decay, which was eroding the fabric of the building.

-St Gregory the Great
+St Gregory the Great, South Ruislip

 The Grade II listed Roman Catholic Church of St Gregory the Great, South Ruislip, London was designed by Goalen in 1965.
 A model of the scheme was exhibited at the Royal Academy in 1965.
 The church is little altered since it was first built and retains its principal fixtures, fittings and finishes.
 It features a forward sanctuary contained within an elongated oval plan.
 The church is built using a concrete frame construction, and is faced with brown brick.
 The roof is not visible.
 There is some high-quality stained and dalle de verre glass.
 The porch is spanned by a sculptural panel in bronze.